 It has been reported that poor health literacy is a stronger predictor of health than age income, employment status, education level, and race.
 Poor health literacy is estimated to cost the US economy from $106 billion to $238 billion annually.
 The Developing Skills in Health Literacy project provides students and teachers an engaging, online environment in which to learn how to evaluate the accuracy and usefulness of science and health information as well as the importance of biomedical research to health literacy.
-An efficacy study will help education researchers and teachers better understand effective methods for teaching students important health literacy concepts.

 The Developing Skills in Health Literacy (DSHL) project will develop innovative materials for teachers and students to help students enhance their abilities to evaluate the accuracy and usefulness of science and health-related information.
 The focus will be on helping students to develop a personal rubric that they can use to assess the quality of information relevant to their personal health and that of their families.
 The DSHL project will develop a program accessible at no cost through a website that features:

 - Separate student-centered modules for middle school and high school students, each consisting of five lessons (five to seven days of instruction) that use health as a context for learning what health literacy is and how to evaluate the usefulness of information needed to make informed decisions about health issues.
 The modules will feature the BSCS 5E Instructional Model and will be explicitly aligned with the Next Generation Science Standards.

 - Teacher implementation guides will include annotated step-by-step instructions for the lessons, background information, common ideas students have about health, answer keys, assessment strategies, examples of student work, advice on teaching controversial topics, and strategies for having students share their newly acquired knowledge with family, friends, or other members of the school community.